popphp/pop-validator/README.md

 Validation Sets
 ---------------

-Validation sets are a way to group validations together to evaluate all of them at one time.
+Validation sets are a way to group validators together to evaluate all of them at one time.
 With that, a level of strictness can be set to enforce whether or not all the validations have to pass or just some of them.